TRON-Bioinformatics/k4neo/README.md

 ## Input

-As input TSV table should be given holding the query sequence (cts_seq) with unique identifier (cts_id) and optionally the relative position of a region of intereset, e.g. splice junction / fusion breakpoint (pos), as well as the length of the query (query_length).
+As input TSV table should be given holding the query sequence (cts_seq) with a unique identifier (cts_id) and optionally the relative position of a region of interest, e.g. splice junction / fusion breakpoint (pos), as well as the length of the query (query_length).
 The columns pos and query_length are only required when defined positions of the input sequence should be queried against the index.
-Please set them to NaN, when the entire sequence should be annotated.
+Please set them to NaN, when the entire sequence should be annotated such as full-length transcript variants (e.g. cancer testis antigens).

 Example format of the input table: